marcosps/v4l2_webcam/README.md

 https://jwhsmith.net/2014/12/capturing-a-webcam-stream-using-v4l2/

 In these cases, the developer converted YUYV (grabbed from webcam) to RGB, to be able to draw it in an SDL_Surface.
-So, I didn't wanted to learn such algorithm, I used SDL_Overlay, which is a "window" created over an SDL_Surface, but with the advantage of using YUYV directly, without converting formats.
+So, I didn't wanted to learn such algorithm, and by using SDL2 I created a texture with YUY2 as pixel format, and so we can draw YUV frames directly without any convertion.

-For MJPEG, SDL loads the picture from memory, and then blits it to surface.
+For MJPEG, SDL2 loads the "picture" from memory, create a texture and renders.
 Easier in this case.

 Dependencies: